storozhukBM/logstat/README.md

 # logstat

-Simple console based tool that monitors access log file and prints summary statistics on the traffic as a whole.
+A simple console-based that monitors access log file and prints summary statistics on the traffic as a whole.

 Currently supported log formats: